Andre-Costa-8224/BR-MOD2-T11/README.md

 ### Game's Name: Crazy dino runner

+**REQUIMENTS:**
+- python3
++ pygame
+* cx_freeze (if you want make an executable)

-IN THE BR-MOD2-T11 FOLDER, OPEN THE PROMPT/TERMINAL AND USE THE COMMAND BELOW TO BUILD AN EXECUTABLE:
+FOR THE LAST OPTION, IN THE BR-MOD2-T11 FOLDER, OPEN THE PROMPT/TERMINAL AND USE THE COMMAND BELOW TO BUILD AN EXECUTABLE:

 `python3 setup.py build`